hasura/learn-graphql/tutorials/mobile/flutter-graphql/tutorial-site/content/subscriptions.md

 We have to make this change to see ourselves online first.
 Remember that we are already logged in and registered your data in the server, but not updated your `last_seen` value?

 The goal is to update it every few seconds from the client that you are online.
 Ideally, you should do this after you have successfully authenticated.
-So let's do it on the entry point of the app i.e. `lib/screens/tabs/todos/all.dart`.
+So let's do it on the entrypoint of the app i.e. `lib/screens/tabs/todos/all.dart`.
 We instantiate `GraphQLClient`.
 First, let's define the mutation that sets `last_seen` to the current timestamp.
 For that create a file named `online_fetch.dart` inside `lib/data` and add the code below.

 ```dart